 Appropriate interpretive plans in place: Interpretive Plan of Medieval Tour

-Products target market: The products target are the Culturally Curious segments of the incoming tourists segments who are interested in responsible travel, day trippers from Dublin and local segments that want to learn more about the heritage of the area and the ecological diversity of the river Boyne.
+Products target market: The products target are the Culturally Curious segments of the incoming tourist segments who are interested in responsible travel, day-trippers from Dublin and local segments that want to learn more about the heritage of the area and the ecological diversity of the river Boyne.

-- Why is there so much Medieval Activity based at the river in Trim.
-What was life like to the settlers arriving up river to this region.
+- Why is there so much Medieval activity based at the river in Trim?
+What was life like for the settlers arriving upriver to this region?

 Structure: The structure of the experience is a guided raft tour.

-Special features of the interpretation: The tour is completely interactive to the point that the visitors have to physically paddle the raft down river, this is by no way physical, if anything it’s a recreational spin, there is plenty of chances to get a splash or two, the visitors get a unique chance to get close to nature on the SAC and the monuments are huge when looking from river level, this is a unique aspect to this particular tour.
+Special features of the interpretation: The tour is completely interactive to the point that the visitors have to physically paddle the raft downriver.
+This is by not overly physical.
+If anything it’s a recreational spin.
+There is plenty of chances to get a splash or two.
+The visitors get a unique chance to get close to nature on the SAC and the monuments are huge when looking from the river level.
+This is a unique aspect to this particular tour.

 Communicating the principles of Ecotourism: Boyne Valley Activities are dedicated to promoting responsible tourism in the Boyne Valley.
-We endeavor to deliver a range of outstanding activities and experiences in this culturally soaked region and in doing so, leaving a minimum impact on the environment that we strive to maintain and conserve.
+We endeavour to deliver a range of outstanding activities and experiences in this culturally soaked region and in doing so, leaving a minimal impact on the environment that we strive to maintain and conserve.

-The significance of the Ecotourism area: This area has huge significance in Ecotourism, a little known area and virtually unspoilt, the fact that the Boyne itself is a SAC speaks volumes.
-The biodiversity and wildlife alone has a has an array of species along it’s banks and in it’s waters, kingfisher, heron, cormorants, otter and swans to list but a few can be seen on a daily basis.
+The significance of the Ecotourism area: This area has a huge significance in Ecotourism, a little known area and virtually unspoilt.
+The fact that the Boyne itself is a SAC speaks volumes.
+The biodiversity and wildlife alone has a has an array of species along its banks and in its waters.
+Kingfisher, heron, cormorants, otter and swans can be seen on a daily basis.
 The cultural significance is fantastic, from the oldest bridge in Ireland to the Largest Norman castle in Europe are all taken in by our tour and held in high regard from visitors.

 Improving the interpretation over time: Gathering the new information we receive from our visitors, especially stories we have clocked up along the way will help improve the interpretation over time.
-We already have the facts, as we grow more confident delivering the experience, we can add to the basics and become better story tellers.
-We may possibly look into some workshops in interpretation to help fine tune our delivery, it must be noted that we were already running these tours without ever having heard of interpretation so we find it quite natural-but there is always room to improve.
-Boyne Valley Activities have carried out a lot of research for our over all product and indeed specifically our River Tours.
-Our own research regarding our activities have been put together in our business plan and we have also taken on board the research of Meath Tourism and failte Ireland, both of whom are hugely excited about our product (s).
-Our main target market are the Culturally Curious, Adventure Seekers and Dublin’s Doorstep segments of the tourism market.
-The main theme is to provide a personal experience where the visitor can interact with the guides as they inform them of their surroundings in a light hearted manor and make sure the visitor engages with the story-and not be saturated with dates and times.
+We already have the facts, as we grow more confident delivering the experience, we can add to the basics and become better storytellers.
+We may possibly look into some workshops in interpretation to help fine-tune our delivery.
+It must be noted that we were already running these tours without ever having heard of interpretation so we find it quite natural – but there is always room to improve.
+Boyne Valley Activities have carried out a lot of research for our overall product and indeed specifically our River Tours.
+Our own research regarding our activities have been put together in our business plan and we have also taken on board the research of Meath Tourism and Fáilte Ireland, both of whom are hugely excited about our products.
+Our main target market is the Culturally Curious, Adventure Seekers and Dublin’s Doorstep segments of the tourism market.
+The main theme is to provide a personal experience where the visitor can interact with the guides as they inform them of their surroundings in a light-hearted manner and make sure the visitor engages with the story – and not be saturated with dates and times.
 Our goal and objective is to provide the visitor with an experience that they won’t get from a brochure, to inform them of our story, of their surroundings, to make them go away remembering the guide more so than the tour.
 All our experiences/tours are guided.
-We pride ourselves on providing informative fun based experiences, where we insist on the visitor feeling they have met a friend as well as seen some spectacular scenery and leave them feeling they have just experienced “real Ireland”.
-We constantly communicate the principles of eco-tourism and indeed leave no trace as it is all around the experience all of the time so the visitor will absorb their surroundings naturally.
-Because the experiences are primarily on the water, the visitor will see first hand the significance of the eco-tourism area, they also have the added advantage of being able to meander down this SAC knowing they are doing so with minimal impact, in fact, this is the ONLY way they can actually experience this area.
-We have built our business so far on monitoring our experiences, we find that the best evaluating and monitoring platform to use is customer feedback, though we work alongside OPW guides and we regularly get feedback from them.
-As with everything in our business it is essential to keep ahead of our competitors, we are a very young company and appreciate we must improve our interpretive experiences all the time, over time.
+We pride ourselves on providing informative fun-based experiences, where we insist on the visitor feeling they have met a friend as well as seen some spectacular scenery and leave them feeling they have just experienced “real Ireland”.
+We constantly communicate the principles of eco-tourism and Leave No Trace as it is all around the experience all of the time so the visitor will absorb their surroundings naturally.
+Because the experiences are primarily on the water, the visitor will see first hand the significance of the eco-tourism area, they also have the added advantage of being able to meander down this SAC knowing they are doing so with minimal impact.
+In fact, this is the ONLY way they can actually experience this area.
+We have built our business so far on monitoring our experiences.
+We find that the best evaluating and monitoring platform to use is customer feedback, though we work alongside OPW guides and we regularly get feedback from them.
+As with everything in our business it is essential to keep ahead of our competitors.
+W are a very young company and appreciate we must improve our interpretive experiences all the time.
 We feel that our interpretive experiences alone make us stand out from an otherwise standard crowd.
 We intend on keeping it that way.